France says Russia, other powers have differences over Iran talks

 “None of the primary points are resolved, be it the question of (uranium) enrichment, number of centrifuges, the Arak reactor, how we treat Fordow (enrichment plant), how the international control is done, how sanctions will be lifted.
 None of these questions currently have been ticked off.”

-“I accept the argument that it’s not surprising (there isn’t a deal), because often in negotiations it is only at the end that there are concessions,” Fabius said.

-“There is no ambiguity in France’s position.
-We want an agreement, but it has to be serious: civil nuclear power (in Iran), yes, but atomic bomb no.”

-Diplomats told Reuters on Tuesday Secretary of State John Kerry and other foreign ministers negotiating with Iran on its nuclear program may travel to Vienna soon to join the talks.
+Diplomats told Reuters on Tuesday Secretary of State John Kerry and other foreign ministers negotiating with Iran on its nuclear programme may travel to Vienna soon to join the talks.

 “There is a desire notably by our American partners that there is a meeting at ministerial level before July 20,” Fabius said.
 “I don’t have a strong view on it, but at one point between now and July 20 we shall know where we stand.”